jmdevita/parcel-ha/docs/parcel_edits_beta.md

 ---

-## Step 2: Add a Parcel Using Home Assistant
+## Step 2: Example: Add a Parcel Using Home Assistant

 1. Open Home Assistant and navigate to **Developer Tools**.
 2. Click on the **Services** tab.